Venice for Cruisers

 If you're staying in Venice before or after your cruise, we strongly urge

-you to read our
+you to read

 Venice Cruise Terminal Hotels

-article before booking a hotel room.
+before choosing a hotel location.

 Do not assume that your cruise-travel agent knows